LLNL/variorum/src/docs/sphinx/index.rst

 Variorum is an extensible, vendor-netural library for exposing power and performance capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
-It is part of the :doc:`Argo`, and is a key component for node-level managament in the :doc:`PowerStack`.
+It is part of the :doc:`Argo`, and is a key component for node-level power managament in the :doc:`PowerStack`.

 Variorum provides vendor-neutral APIs such that the user can query or control hardware knobs without needing to know the underlying vendor's implementation (for example, model-specific registers